cvap-toolbox/namt/README.md

 **myPlot3** - Given M by N data matrix, where either M = 3 or N = 3, it makes a 3D point plot.

 **sumall** - Sums all elements in a matrix.

+**tridiag** - Creates a tri-diagonal matrix given a main diagonal and a sup-diagonal and sub-diagonal vectors.